Devopstheja01/website/dharsan-groups/README.md

     - Appointment booking system.
     - Choice between **Store Visit** (with Google Maps integration) and **Home Visit** (with address collection).
 - **Integrated Admin Portal**:
+    - **No separate container required**: The admin portal is built directly into the main application.
     - Secure login with Mock Captcha and OTP.
     - Dashboard for managing orders and inventory (mock).
     - Accessible at `/admin/login`.